avakiai/expra_winter2021-2022/course_book/experimentation/experimentation.md

 ````

-To download our working (GitHub) repository, click on `Code` and download as a zip file. **Be sure to export this folder to the same folder as you saved the data repository.**
+To download our working (GitHub) repository, click on `Code` and download as a zip file. **Be sure to export this folder to the same folder as you saved the data repository.** Rename this folder `RRI_analysis`.

 So, your folder structure should look something like this:

 EXPRA/

-|

-| expra_repeated_recording/

-| expra_RRI/
+|--- RRI_data_materials/

+|--- RRI_analysis/

 ## Preprocessing

-We will first check on the progress of our data collection and condition randomization using the file `expra_repeated_recording/materials/randomize_wm_task.R`.
+We will first check on the progress of our data collection and condition randomization using the file `expra_repeated_recording/materials/check_participation_progress.Rmd`.

 We will then wrangle and begin analysis with the file `expra_RRI/analysis/RRI_Analysis_1.Rmd`